 - Review the Schedule of Classes and the Two Year Curriculum Plan (Cal Net ID required), so that you can see when classes are offered and how you might organize your schedule to take all the classes that interest you.

 - You may set up an individual appointment with Dean Hirshen to discuss your schedule.
-To schedule an appointment, contact the Student Services Coordinator, Izzy Mayer.
+To schedule an appointment, contact the Student Services Coordinator, Kristin Haas.
 You may also set up an individual appointment with the Director of Student Services, Kyle Valenti, to discuss your schedule.

 - Seek out your professors–they are a good source of advice for making decisions about what courses to take and when.